 The Ross Sea region is one of the most pristine environments in the world.
 Its unbroken food-chain, still with its full suite of top-level predators, is evidence of this.

-The agreement balances marine protection, sustainable fishing and science interests.
-These include important habitats and foraging areas for marine mammals, birds, fish, and invertebrates, including iconic species in the region such as Weddell seals, killer whales and Emperor penguins.
+The MPA balances environmental protection, sustainable fishing and science interests.
+It protects important habitats and foraging areas for marine mammals, birds, fish, and invertebrates, including iconic species in the region such as Weddell seals, killer whales and emperor penguins.

 This is a significant achievement and represents a major contribution to global marine protection.

-- A ‘no take’ General Protection Zone (a fully protected area where no fishing is permitted) that includes:
+- A ‘no take’ General Protection Zone (a fully protected area where no commercial fishing is permitted) split into three separate areas.

 - A Special Research Zone which allows for limited research fishing for krill and toothfish – see SRZ below

 - A Krill Research Zone which allows for controlled research fishing for krill, in accordance with the objectives of the MPA – see KRZ below.

 The duration of the MPA has been set at 35 years for the General Protection Zone.
 The CCAMLR membership needs to agree by consensus to continue the MPA beyond this time.

 A shorter duration was agreed for the Special Research Zone.
 Restrictions on fishing will expire after 30 years.
 At this time the Scientific Committee will consider whether other measures are required to meet agreed science and protection objectives.

 Research is an important feature of the MPA.
 The MPA has a number of specific objectives that will be measured over time to ensure the MPA offers effective protection.